cyndibaby905/GIFRefreshControl/README.md

 ![CHGifRefreshControl] (https://raw.github.com/cyndibaby905/GIFRefreshControl/master/MacOSX.gif)
 ![CHGifRefreshControl] (https://raw.github.com/cyndibaby905/GIFRefreshControl/master/Windows.gif)

+## Known issues ##

+CHGifRefreshControl assumes the scrollView's `contentInset` is `UIEdgeInsetsMake(64.0f, 0.0f, 0.0f, 0.0f)` in iOS 7 and `UIEdgeInsetsMake(0.0f, 0.0f, 0.0f, 0.0f)` in iOS 6.
+If this doesn't work for your project, you can modify the `originalContentInsectY` property in `CHGifRefreshControl` class.
+And I will make this step automatically later.

 ## Lincense ##

 CHGifRefreshControl is available under the MIT license.
 See the LICENSE file for more info.